web-extend/web-extend/docs/guide/start/browser.md

 ### Open the specific browser

 Provide a custom Chromium or Firefox executable path to open the specific browser.
-Example:

 ::: code-group